AlexanderKroll/ESP/README.md

 #### For people interested in using the trained prediction model, we implemented a [web server](https://esp.cs.hhu.de/) that allows an easy use of our trained model.
 The prediction tool can be run in a web-browser and does not require the installation of any software.
 Prediction results are usually ready within a few minutes.
 Example inputs can be found on the homepage.

+#### For people interested in using a python function to achieve predictions of the trained model, we created a [GitHub repository](https://github.com/AlexanderKroll/ESP_prediction_function) that allows an easy use of our trained model.

 ## Using code and reporducing results
 All code to reproduce the results is available in the form of Jupyter Notebooks in the folder "notebooks_and_code".
 All code and produced output files are available in the folder "data".